Barrow-in-Furness: Nightlife

 There are many pubs and working men's clubs in Barrow.
 Barrow has fourteen of the latter, one of the highest number per capita of any British town.
-There are also many bars and clubs found primarily in Barrow town centre on Duke Street and Cornwallis Street.
-Popular venues on Duke Street include the following bars: Jefferson's, the Buddha Bar, Bar Cairo and the Drawing Room.
-They did have a Yates's but the building was deemed unsafe and has since been demolished.
-Cornwallis Street – often dubbed the "Gaza Strip" by locals – is currently undergoing a multi-million pound renovation with the former Martini's being the flagship renovation into Club M. Other clubs on Cornwallis Street include: Kavanna's, O'Sullivan's and Skint.
+Bars and clubs are found primarily in Barrow town centre along Cavendish Street and Dalton Road.
+Cornwallis Street and Duke Street were, during much of the late 20th/early 21st centuries, the centre of the town's nightlife, however the closure of around a dozen venues has left a cluster of vacant buildings and only one remaining bar.
 Between 2004 and 2010 Barrow was home to one of North West England's largest nightclubs, the 2,500-capacity Blue Lagoon occupied the entire hull of the former Danish ferry Princess Selandia, which has now left the town.
 Barrow's largest nightclub is now Manhattans, which opened on Cavendish Street in late 2011.

 Food

 A traditional favourite food in Barrow is the pie, and particularly the meat and potato pie.
 Pie shops are common, and Green's of Jarrow Street is noted as a favourite of Barrow-born celebrity chef Dave Myers and journalist Martin Tarbuck, who declared them to be Britain's best pies in a book dedicated to the subject.

 Barrow was also the home of soft-drink company Marsh's, which produced a distinctive sarsaparilla-flavoured fizzy drink known as Sass.
 Marsh's was purchased by Purity Soft Drinks of Birmingham in 1993, and the company stopped producing Sass in 1999.
 Remaining bottles have subsequently sold for high prices as a collector's item.
 A new product, labelled "Barrow Sass", was launched in 2014 in a bid to replicate traditional Sass.
 The coasts around Barrow have rich cockle beds from which cockles have traditionally been gathered, although numbers have been low following intensive gathering during the early 2000s, in the run-up to the 2004 Morecambe Bay cockling disaster.
-One of England's few remaining Oyster farms is in the Biggar area of Walney.
+One of England's few remaining oyster farms is in the Biggar area of Walney.
 Traditional Cumberland sausages are less associated with Barrow itself than the rest of Cumbria, but are readily available from the surrounding rural area.
 Cumbria has produced a number of famed dishes and is home to countless Michelin Guide restaurants, one of which is in Dalton.